Dansoru/YouTube-Sensitive-Content-Bypass/README.md

 🚀 **YouTube Sensitive Content Bypass** is a Chromium extension that automatically closes the sensitive content warning on YouTube and YouTube Music.

 ---

-> [!IMPORTANT]
-> This extension **automatically closes sensitive content popups** on YouTube and YouTube Music.
-It detects internal navigation (SPA) and avoids repeated clicks on the same popup.

 ## Features

-- Automatically closes the sensitive content popup.
+- ✅ Automatically closes sensitive content popups
-- Detects internal navigation (SPA) on YouTube.
+- 🔄 Detects internal navigation (SPA) on YouTube
-- Prevents repeated clicks on the same popup.
+- 🚫 Prevents repeated clicks on the same popup
-- Works on YouTube and YouTube Music.
+- 🎵 Works on both YouTube and YouTube Music

 ---

 ## Installation

-> [!TIP]
+> [!IMPORTANT]
 > Make sure you are using a Chromium-based browser (Chrome, Brave, Edge, etc.).

 1. Clone or download this repository: